Images of Nature - Instruction - Workshops

 "Travel Photography Fun and Profit (?)".
 Details are in the Course Catalog accessed from "The Store"

-We just returned from 8 days in Amazonia photographing birds, reptiles, mammals as well as some of the people in the local communities.
-We're working on the images and the text for a webpage, STAY TUNED it will be up later in September!
+Before South Dakota we returned from 8 days in Amazonia photographing birds, reptiles, mammals as well as some of the people in the local communities.
+Information and Images are on our Upper Amazon Webpage

 February of 2017 found us in Japan with an opportunity to photography the people and culture but most definitely, the wildlife.
 On the northern island of Hokkaido we found red crowned cranes and whooper swans.
 Back on the main island, near Nagano we spent a couple of days with Japanese macaques, better known as "snow monkeys".
 You can see some of our images and read about the journey at: Winter In Japan

-We are currently doing our 2017 programs.
+We are currently scheduling our 2018 programs.
 Check out "What's Going On" for details.
-One of them is a series of lectures on Colorado's ghost and mining towns.
+One of them will be lectures on Colorado's ghost and mining towns.
 The information is on the Ghost and Mining Towns page.

 All photographs on this site are copyrighted by the photographers and carry liability if copied, downloaded, reproduced or manipulated in any way without prior consent.